joshtynjala/actionscript-3.0-developers-guide/html-content-in-adobe-air/programming-html-and-javascript-in-air/cross-scripting-content-in-different-security-sandboxes.md

 Since this technique places the application content into a different sandbox, code within that content is also no longer subject to the restrictions on the execution of code in evaluated strings.
-You can use this sandbox mapping technique to ease these restrictions even when you don’t need to cross-script remote content.
+You can use this sandbox mapping technique to ease these restrictions even when you don't need to cross-script remote content.
 Mapping content in this way can be especially useful when working with one of the many JavaScript frameworks or with existing code that relies on evaluating strings.
 However, you should consider and guard against the